 Do I need to finish the course within a certain time?

 You can take as long as you want.
 Unlike other organisations, we don't set any time limits.

 You can find the cost of the course by clicking here.

 I live in the USA, UK, Ireland, Australia, Canada, Borneo etc. Is the course suitable for me?

 How can I contact my tutor or the Blackford Centre?

-There have two types of people you can contact - your tutor and a course advisor.
+There are two types of people you can contact - your tutor and a course advisor.
 The tutor marks your work, and helps you with any problems.
 You can fax, email or post assignments to your tutor, whenever you want.